nagyj2/cxlox/README.md

 - Properties can be accessed in a safe way with the `?.` operator.
   - If the left operand is not an instance, the result will be `nil`.
   - If the left operand is an instance and the right operand is a property that instance has, the result will be that property.
 Otherwise, `nil` will be returned.
+- `include` can be used to run another `.lox` or `.xlox` file and add the results of that file into the current VM
+  - A guard system is on the todo list
+- Arrays can be created from literals
+  - Arrays can be indexed and proper bounds checking is performed.

 ## Todo
 - Assert statement
   - `assert EXPR : 'MSG'`
+- Guard system from including the same file multiple times
+  - Ideally not a statement if possible

 ## Build